 A weekend into its release, the mostly loose-limbed Deadpool is certifiably an accidental but genuine pop-culture zeitgeist-defining event rather than the belated cult classic it would have been at any other time in history.
 One can only predict the ripples of the film’s success, but some cause for celebration erupts.
-So many superhero movies – Christopher Nolan’s elephantiasis-prone Batman films not least among them – leave themselves carting around the depressive husks of their beings, especially over the past decade of glum, operatic superhero endeavors.
+So many superhero movies – Christopher Nolan’s elephantiasis-prone Batman films not least among them – are content to cart around the depressive husks of their beings, especially over the past decade of glum, operatic, tortured superheroism.
 In this light, Deadpool represents a more manic, cheerier alternative to the doldrums of the self-imposed superhero funeral we’ve been undergoing since the genre supposedly “matured”.
+But it also suggests a more classical spirit: that being a superhero might, dare one say it, be fun.

 Still, Deadpool is, for the most part, a busy comic exercise in super-saturated irony through and through, maxi-packed with references, full-throttle with joie de vivre, and pedal-to-the-metal with comic-book delirium.
 Its humor is omnivorous, suffering less from immaturity than the occasional bout of pedantic smugness and holier-than-thou high-schooler superiority.
 Ultimately, Deadpool’s sincerity – not to mention the commitment with which it skewers not only comic book types but itself – saves it from self-cannibalization, but there’s some variety of Stockholm Syndrome at play in how the film convinces you to like it in spite of its undying egomania.
 Nevertheless, even if Deadpool is too aware of its own cleverness, that does little to diminish the unexpected appeal of, say, a simultaneous Yakov Smirnoff-Spin Doctors takedown (words never spoken before), a slurry of absurdist IKEA references, or a number of shockingly toxic ribs at star Ryan Reynolds’ expense.
 Deadpool is a cocaine-and-laughing-gas high; the reasonable know that it’s too much of a good thing, but it’s hard to say no after you’ve had the first whiff.